MenxLi/agent_x/README.md

 | **讯** | *xùn* | message, information | Agents that process information and communicate with you |
 | **训** | *xùn* | train, instruct | A extensible framework that can be tuned with new tools and instructions |

-Pronounced like *shoon* — short, simple, and easy to type.
+Pronounced like *shoon*: short, simple, and easy to type.

-Also drawn from the author's given name (Meng-Xun), as a personal touch to this project :)
+Also drawn from the author's given name (Meng-Xun), as a personal touch :)

 </details>